Kaiser Permanente’s ‘optimal starts’ program gives patients choices that can reduce complications and enhance quality of life.

 Kaiser Permanente is outperforming the nation — at twice the U.S. average — in “optimal starts" (beginning replacement therapy early, before kidneys fail completely) in patients with end-stage renal disease.
-These results are thanks to the work of Kaiser Permanente’s interregional nephrology group, which for the past six years has been working to address the challenge of intervening early by looking at how patients start on dialysis.
+These results are thanks to the work of Kaiser Permanente’s interregional nephrology group, which for the past 6 years has been working to address the challenge of intervening early by looking at how patients start on dialysis.

 Often, by the time patients realize they need dialysis, they are already in the late stage of kidney disease, and emergency dialysis carries with it serious risks of infection and complications.

-“We will never be able to anticipate 100 percent of the time because kidney failure is sometimes sudden due to severe infection, critical illness or trauma,” says Leo Pravoverov, MD, current chair of the interregional nephrology group and medical director of Kaiser Permanente Northern California end stage renal disease contracted services.
+“We will never be able to anticipate 100% of the time because kidney failure is sometimes sudden due to severe infection, critical illness or trauma,” says Leo Pravoverov, MD, current chair of the interregional nephrology group and medical director of Kaiser Permanente Northern California end stage renal disease contracted services.
 “But our goal is to provide patients with the best possible options in the transition from chronic kidney disease to end stage renal disease, and there are now sophisticated therapies that can be managed at home.”

 Kaiser Permanente members facing kidney failure have a multi-specialty care team to support them and three options for an optimal start.
-They can choose between two types of dialysis to replace the filtering role their kidneys performed — peritoneal dialysis at home or hemodialysis at home or in a dialysis center — or for some patients, a preemptive kidney transplant.
+They can choose between 2 types of dialysis to replace the filtering role their kidneys performed — peritoneal dialysis at home or hemodialysis at home or in a dialysis center — or for some patients, a preemptive kidney transplant.

 Peritoneal dialysis is a procedure that patients can manage alone or with the help of family each night at home.
 It uses the peritoneal membrane, or lining of the abdominal cavity, to filter wastes from the blood by attaching a catheter in the abdomen to a high-tech machine about the size of a small suitcase that processes fluid exchange.
 The procedure is common outside the U.S. and gaining popularity here.
 It has the advantages of fewer complications than going to a dialysis center and greater flexibility and autonomy, with daytime hours free for work and other activities, and is portable enough for travel.